ParamountIT/email/tests/README.md

 - No runtime errors with malformed templates
 - Graceful handling of mixed placeholder scenarios

+#### Dynamic Placeholder Validation (New in v3.0)
+**Purpose**: Tests the dynamic placeholder discovery and validation system **Verifies**:
+- Automatic discovery of ALL `{placeholder}` patterns in templates
+- Dynamic validation that all placeholders have corresponding CSV columns
+- Clear error messages when placeholders don't match CSV columns
+- Successful replacement of multiple placeholders with CSV data
+- System column exclusion (email, sent_status, send_date) from validation
+- Enhanced logging showing which placeholders were replaced with what values

 ## Test Data Structure

 ### Email Template Structure